“SUMMER OF lOVE”

 Sam turned her head toward Shawn because Zack had a hard-on.
-“Plus de glace s’il vous plait” Shawn screamed nearly falling off her chaise laughing, “He’s my favorite cabana boy, ever!”
+“Plus de glace s” Shawn screamed falling off her chaise laughing, “He’s my favorite cabana boy, ever!”

-Samantha poured the vodka drink into a pitcher of ice to water it down a bit because at this rate she would be drunk on her ass before noon.
+Samantha poured the vodka drink into a pitcher of ice to water it down because at this rate she would be drunk on her ass before noon.
 She lay back sipping it through a straw.
 She’d never seen Shawn so raucous.
-Generally, her friend was classy in the extreme, never drank hard liquor, wine being her family preference.
+Her friend was classy in the extreme, never drank hard liquor, wine being her family preference.

 Samantha’s eyes were closed when Zack touched her toe.
 She sat up and removed her sunglasses, alert.

 “I’m off work now, need to close out you ladies tab.”

 Sam stretched for her wallet in a bag under her chaise.

 Shawn sat up, “No way, it’s your birthday, this is on me.”
 She paid him and tipped him generously.

 “Thanks, Zack said, then turned back toward them, Hey, happy birthday!
 Would you girls like to come to a party?”

 Samantha could see that Sean was all for it.
 Sam could either go home and nap before her date, or continue to enjoy the day.
 But she allowed the alcohol to decide, and lifting her sunglasses, looked at Shawn and nodded “Sure, why not?”

 Zack pointed to an apartment building across the highway, “Come on over!”